asynkron/gam-web/src/docs/dotnet/Persistence.md

     private int _value = 0;
     private readonly Persistence _persistence;

-    public Counter(IProvider provider, string actorId)
+    public Counter(IEventStore eventStore, string actorId)
     {
-        _persistence = Persistence.WithEventSourcing(provider, actorId, ApplyEvent);
+        _persistence = Persistence.WithEventSourcing(eventStore, actorId, ApplyEvent);
     }
     //...
 }
 ```

-Here we use the static `WithEventSourcing` method to create our instance of the `Persistence` class, passing in a `provider`, `actorId` and `ApplyEvent` method.
-We'll get to the `ApplyEvent` method below, but for now know that you pass in an implementation of `IProvider`, which represents the underlying storage system used to support persistence and an `actorId` that should be a unique identifier for the actor.
+Here we use the static `WithEventSourcing` method to create our instance of the `Persistence` class, passing in a `eventStore`, `actorId` and `ApplyEvent` method.
+We'll get to the `ApplyEvent` method below, but for now know that you pass in an implementation of `IEventStore`, which represents the underlying storage system used to support persistence and an `actorId` that should be a unique identifier for the actor.

 Our `Counter` actor only supports two messages: